Google Cloud Identity

 Google Cloud Logging

-• Cloud Logging is a service for storing, viewing and interacting with logs.
+• Cloud Logging is a fully managed service for storing, searching, analyzing, monitoring, and alerting on log data and events.

 • Answers the questions “Who did what, where and when” within the GCP projects